By Bill Cook

 I’ve been planting trees on my property for over two decades.
 Some of them are now over fifty feet tall.
 Most are not.
 I’ll plant just about anything that comes my way, even a couple of species that just don’t do well in cold northern climates.
 I just like planting trees, up to a point.

 It’s hard work planting trees, whether they’re seedlings, bare-root saplings, or balled and burlapped trees.
-I’ve also gotten tree trimming in Burbank to detect diseases before they can spread.
+Actually, I’ve never planted the latter, as they’re far too expensive for my frugality.
+And, I haven’t much interest in residential planting.

 Trees can be planted just about any time during the warm season.
 Bare-root stock is best planted in the spring and containerized in the fall.
 Containerized seedlings come in foam blocks with cells filled with soil plugs and a seedling.
 Watering during the first growing season does much to improve survivorship, although that’s hard work when buckets need to be hauled.